 Ender 3 Raspberry Pi camera cable length

-To mount the camera, you'll need to use a Pi camera extension ribbon cable (linked at the top of this guide) as the cable that came with your camera isn't long enough.
+To mount the camera, you'll need to use this Pi camera extension ribbon cable since the cable that came with your camera isn't long enough.
 I’ve found the 610mm cable works perfectly.

 It's a tight fit.
 Be patient so that you don't break your camera. :) You might need to file some edges down.
 If your have no camera feed later, check and make sure the tiny connector that presses onto the camera itself hasn't come loose.